michhottinger/michhottinger.github.io/_posts/2019-11-21-earthquake.md

 ---
 layout: post
-title: Earthquakes gives us the Shakes
+title: Earthquakes give us the Shakes
 subtitle: "Earthquakes in California Region: Should you be worried?"
 #gh-repo: daattali/beautiful-jekyll
 #gh-badge: [star, fork, follow]